File | Settings | Console | Python Console

 |Starting script||In this editor area, type the script to be executed in the console after its start-up and initialization.

-Note that syntax highlighting, code completion, import assistance, inspections and quick fixes are available
+Note that syntax highlighting, code completion, import assistance, documentation, inspections and quick fixes are available

 in this editor: